doaa831/Mask_Detection/README.md

     pip install 'library name'

 Replace 'library-name' by the name of the library to be downloaded.

+- [x] **For face detction using Haarcascade Algorithm**
-3- **Train your Model** by typing the following commands on your Command Prompt:
+   - **Train your Model** by typing the following commands on your Command Prompt:

          python loader.py Train_Model.py

-4- Run Haarcascade_FaceMaskImage.py by typing the following command on your Command Prompt:
+   - Run Haarcascade_FaceMaskImage.py by typing the following command on your Command Prompt:

          python Mask_Detection_Image.py --image Your_test.jpg

-5- To open your webcam and discover if there is a mask or not!
+    - To open your webcam and discover if there is a mask or not!
 Writing:

           python Haarcascade_FaceMaskWebcam.py
+ - [x] **For face detction using YOLOv3 Algorithm**
+   - image input

+         python YOLOFaceMask.py --image samples/1.jpg --output-dir outputs/
+   - video input

+         python YOLOFaceMask.py --video samples/your_video.mp4 --output-dir outputs/
+   - webcam

+         python yYOLOFaceMask.py --src 0 --output-dir outputs/

 # Results
 - I got **100% accuracy in the training set** and **99.74% verification set** with 100 epochs.